 Beyond spam, anything that is disruptive to a good discussion is not permitted.
 Four things, specifically, are “crash and burn” offenses, meaning you can be banned for them immediately, with no warning required and no appeal allowed:

-The blogger(s) reserve the right to edit or remove any comment or commenter for any reason.
+The management reserve the right to edit or remove any comment or commenter for any reason.
 But, don’t be afraid, we’ve got better things to do than mess with acceptable comments.

-The blogger(s) also reserve the right to change these rules at any time.
+The management also reserve the right to change these rules at any time.